binkley/modern-java-practices/README.md

-The Checkstyle configuration used is stock [`sun_checks.xml`](https://github.com/checkstyle/checkstyle/blob/master/src/main/resources/sun_checks.xml) with the addition of support for `@SuppressWarnings(checkstyle:...)`.
+The Checkstyle configuration used is stock [`sun_checks.xml`](https://github.com/checkstyle/checkstyle/blob/master/src/main/resources/sun_checks.xml) (this is SUN default style for Java) with the addition of support for `@SuppressWarnings(checkstyle:...)`.
 Note that this format is _overly aggressive_ for Javadocs, and needs tweaking for most projects.
+See comments in `build.gradle` about SUN _vs_ Google styles for Java.

 ### Tips